 - Sauté aromatics: Use the “Sauté” function of the Instant Pot on normal mode, and sauté the shallots, garlic, ginger, and red curry paste for 2-3 minutes.

-- Deglaze the pot: Deglaze the Instant Pot with the cup of water.
-This will prevent small bits of aromatics to stick to the bottom of the pot and trigger a "burn" message.
+- Deglaze the pot: Deglaze the Instant Pot with a cup of water.
+This will prevent small bits of aromatics from sticking to the bottom of the pot and trigger a “burn” message.

 - Add the remaining ingredients: Crushed tomatoes, coconut milk, soy sauce, coconut sugar, curry powder, and drained beans.